sleeptoken/zettelkasten/Android Deep Links.md

 2025-06-19 16:44

 Source: #android

+Web links that result into opening an app are so called [deep links](https://developer.android.com/training/app-links/deep-linking).
 ## Browser-to-App Attack Surface

 They basically connect the world of websites with the world of mobile apps by allowing websites to launch apps.